alphagov/gsp/adr/ADR004-tenant-isolation.md

 This should provide:

 * Strong network/compute isolatation between service teams
-* Clear seperation of billing
+* Clear separation of billing
 * Ability to deploy into target VPCs to make piecemeal microservice migration practical

 ## Consequences